lgthevinh/driver-conscious-caution-system/README.md

 This script can be deployed on any system with a camera, Python, and the required dependencies installed.
 It could be used in a real-world setting to help prevent accidents caused by drivers falling asleep at the wheel.

+## Contributing
+Contributions to the `Driver conscious caution system` project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).